 Early Saturday morning, a car slammed into the Hornet on Broadway, causing several thousand dollars worth of damage.
 Thankfully no one was hurt.

-DENVER — The third time was not the charm at The Hornet restaurant on 1st and Broadway.
+The third time was not the charm at the Hornet restaurant on 1st and Broadway.

-“I thought they were joking,” Workman said after getting the call about the crash.
+“I thought they were joking,” said Workman after getting the call.

-Surveillance video from 2:16 a.m. shows bartender Kevin Clyde walk out of the way moments before impact.
+Surveillance video from 2:16 in the morning shows bartender Kevin Clyde walk out of the way moments before impact.

 “I was standing where the car hit and as I walked away, the car entered the building,” Clyde said.
 “Sounded like a complete explosion.
 Something that will stick with you the rest of your life.”

-Clyde said three young females and a young male driver ran from the scene.
+Clyde says three young females and a young male driver ran from the scene.

-“If I had just even hesitated, my life would not exist," he said.
+“If I had just even hesitated, my life would not exist.”

-“He made the choice to do this," he said.
-"That affects a lot more people than him.
-I wish he was thinking beyond himself before he stepped behind the wheel."
+“He made the choice to do this that affects a lot more people than him.
+I wish he was thinking beyond himself before he stepped behind the wheel,” Clyde said.

-And as The Hornet employees like Clyde count their blessings, Workman has a message for drivers near his restaurant.
+And as Hornet employees like Clyde counted their blessings, Workman had a message for drivers near his restaurant.

-Denver police said the driver is being held on suspicion of DUI.
+Denver police say the driver is being held on suspicion of DUI.
 His name has not been released.